wadeytron/Splendid-Strike/README.md

 **Run splendid-strike.py first, if it doesn't work, splendidstrike-BW.py will give you some idea of what you're missing.**

-(Colour problems may result from using it in Windows- I'm working on it!)
+Windows users must have the Colorama module installed, or problems may wel ensure.

 Run the program by opening a Terminal window (or Windows Command Prompt) and typing